 - Riba results in Inflation

 - Riba causes negative economic growth

-- Riba widen the gap between rich and poor.
+- Riba widens the gap between rich and poor.

 1. Riba reflects greed and selfishness

 Taking interest is no doubt, a greedy act.
 Riba shows tough hardheartedness and selfishness.
-As a human being, it is our duty to fulfill the need of our brothers by providing him sum and enabling him to pay back the sum without any burden to pay more.
+As a human being, it is our duty to fulfil the need of our brothers by providing him sum and enabling him to pay back the sum without any burden to pay more.
 Instead of helping, providing money with interest makes the burden even bigger.
-In Riba, the amount of money is multiplied in wrong way.
-Riba also weakens spirit of sympathy, mutual help and cooperation and it also decrease the loving nature, brotherhood and unity among the community.
-It reflects worship of wealth.
+In Riba, the amount of money is multiplied in the wrong way.
+Riba also weakens the spirit of sympathy, mutual help and cooperation and it also decreases the loving nature, brotherhood and unity among the community.
+It reflects the worship of wealth.

-2. Riba is burden on borrower and causes depression
+2. Riba is a burden on borrower and causes depression